I posted this status on my personal Facebook page last week:

 We sometimes lack the staying power that our parents possessed.

-I will stand by the idea that you should do what you love to my dying breath…but sometimes you have to get a job done that just… well… sucks.
-That’s where our parents’ generation comes in – their lessons of fortitude and resilience are as valuable today as they were yesterday.
-Sticking something out long enough to give it a true, fair chance to succeed is a trait that we can’t oversell.
-I come from a long line of entrepreneurs, farmers and warriors… professions that require a certain amount of fortitude, so I know something of what’s required here.
+I will stand by the idea that you should do what you love to my dying breath.
+There are times though, that you have to do a job that just sucks.
+That’s where our parents’ generation comes in.
+Their lessons of fortitude and resilience are as valuable today as they were yesterday.
+Sticking something out long enough to give it a fair chance to succeed is a trait we can’t oversell.
+I come from a long line of entrepreneurs, farmers and warriors… professions that require a certain amount of fortitude.
+I’m used to seeing my family work long hours, putting their heart and soul into something, and I love to see the results.

 Homeschooling isn’t a short-term solution, it’s something you get into for the long-haul because it’s about your kids.
 Whether you continue to homeschool from year to year is a different issue, but the big picture is the overall health and education of your children.
 Homeschooling isn’t right for everyone, but those who begin should be aware that every day isn’t sunshine and rainbows, and I certainly don’t smile all day long.
 Sometimes I look like Gollum.
 Others Galadriel.
 You just never know.